 Flu Lab Communications Guidelines

-Flu Lab is proud to support the work of our funding recipients, and we believe in the value of highlighting and sharing their successes and progress.
-We want to ensure that our support for our funding recipients’ work is represented accurately and respectfully in all communications.
-These guidelines are intended to ensure that we are appropriately acknowledged as the funder while supporting your efforts to garner visibility for the work you are doing.
+Flu Lab is proud to support the work of our funding recipients, and we believe in the value of highlighting their progress and sharing their successes with the public.
+We are committed to ensuring that research aimed at improving our world is accessible, that our support for our funding recipients' work is represented accurately and respectfully in all communications, and that we maintain timely and open communication about media engagement.
+These guidelines are intended to support your efforts to share and garner visibility for your work, while ensuring that Flu Lab is appropriately acknowledged as the funder and that communications about the research remain clear, accurate, and aligned.
 Please contact us at info@theflulab.org with any questions.

 Use of Flu Lab Name in Manuscripts and Other Public-Facing Materials